wuhuai13/readme/README.md

 ```

 Type the two -line input command, for example:
-The first line represents the road cells in the maze,where "3 3" corresponds to a 7 x 7 Render Grid
+* The first line represents a Road Grid, where a 3 x 3 Road Grid can generate a 7 x 7 Render Grid (walls around road cells)
-The second line represents the connectivity between road cells, where cell[0,1] and cell[0,0] are connected with cell[0,2] and cell[1,0]
+* The second line represents the connectivity of Road Grid, where cell[0,1] is connected with cell[0,2], and cell[0,0] is connected with cell[1,0]

 ```
 3 3
 0,1 0,2;0,0 1,0
 ```

-The output (for the above example), where :
+The output (corresponds to the above example), where :

 ```
 [W] [W] [W] [W] [W] [W] [W]